HaifaGraphicsLab/Euclidian-uniform-tessellations/README.md

 ![](MDAssets/badFootball.PNG)

-The reason for this is because I thought I could get away with only to pentagons - one at the top and at the bottom.
+The reason for this is because I thought I could get away with only two pentagons - one at the top and at the bottom.
 However that is not the case.
 There should be 12 pentagons - It is obvious when I delete the bad voxels in the previous example:

 ![](MDAssets/goodFootball.PNG)